rmrajama/rmrajama.github.io/_pages/about.md

   - /about.html
 ---

-I received my D.Sc. degree in electrical engineering in 2021 from Aalto University, Finland.
+I received a D.Sc. degree in electrical engineering in 2021 from Aalto University, Finland.
 From 2022-2024, I was a postdoctoral scholar at the University of California San Diego, USA.
 I am currently an assistant professor at Tampere University, Finland.
 My research interests lie in the intersection of theory and applications of statistical signal processing, optimization, and machine learning, with a focus on multisensor systems in sensing and wireless communications.